esnue/ThesisAllocationSystem/README.md

-# Thesis Allocation System for the Hertie School
+# Supervisor Recommendation Tool for the Hertie School

 This project's goal is to facilitate easier matching of thesis supervisors with students based on their thesis proposals.